Windysc/Digitaltesting/README.md

 ## Steps and instructions
 For the whole process details relating on the training and generating coding practices:

-First select the data for initialization in advance,

-For data training usage, just run the ppo_sb3_rl.py with the default settings and you could make adjustments in the latter part of the file for tryouts.
-All the files conclude the reading of the data file and just change the path of the file in the reading lines,

-selecting the proposed outcome path and change the desired training parameters to cope with the input data to avoid faults.
+First select the data for initialization in advance, for data training usage, just run the ppo_sb3_rl.py with the default settings and you could make adjustments in the latter part of the file for tryouts.
+All the files conclude the reading of the data file and just change the path of the file in the reading lines.
+Selecting the proposed outcome path and change the desired training parameters to cope with the input data to avoid faults.

-For the connection between the data training and the scenario generation:

-Last for the scenario generation, we use the default Stablebaselines3 agent for the baseline of the model, which could be replaced easily in the following process:
+Last for the scenario generation, we use the default Stablebaselines3 agent for the baseline of the model.

-For the scenario creation, the environment settings shall be classified:

-For the boundaries of variables:

-For the settings of the policies:

 The other files are marked with their usage in accordance with the main files.